-I am an independent evaluation consultant working out of Vancouver, BC.
-My passion is designing flexible, creative (even fun!) approaches that make evaluation accessible for everyone, with an emphasis on participatory and capacity-building approaches.
+I’m an independent evaluation consultant working out of Vancouver, BC.
+My passion is for designing flexible, creative (even fun!) approaches to evaluation that make it accessible for everyone, with an emphasis on collaboration and capacity-building.

 I bring a blend of social science, social justice, and social sector experience to my work.
-Evaluation is an opportunity for profound transformational learning and I seek to work in partnership with people and organizations who are curious, passionate, compassionate, and excited about insight-driven change.
+Evaluation is an opportunity for profound transformational learning and I seek to work in partnership with people and organizations who are curious, compassionate, and excited about insight-informed change and justice through accountability.

-As a queer and gender-variant person I am proud to be part of a thriving professional community geared toward fostering social change.
-I see evaluation as a vital community resource and human practice that must remain open to all, particularly the people and organizations who need it most.
+As a queer and gender-variant person I’m proud to be part of a thriving professional community geared toward fostering social change.
 I am committed to the principles of Truth and Reconciliation and am engaged in a life-long process of discerning and disrupting colonialist and settler narratives in my life and work.

 I use they/them pronouns.